dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 ## Example Usage - Normalize Video Frames

-Let's start by testing an example of the SDK which demonstrates how to detect quadrilaterals from a video stream and normalize frame with one of those quadrilaterals.
+Let's start by testing an example of the SDK which demonstrates how to detect quadrilaterals from a video stream and normalize a frame with one of those quadrilaterals.

 * Basic Requirements
   * Internet connection